Skip to main content

 Today, Wen is practicing family medicine in Calgary, and completing her Master’s degree in Precision Medicine.
 After the games, she is hoping to continue propagating the power of sports, teamwork, resilience, and vulnerability to help others, especially those who identify as minorities.

-She will compete in wheelchair rugby, swimming, biathlon, and skeleton.
+She will compete in wheelchair rugby, swimming and biathlon.

 Melissa-Norris.jpgTrade: Critical Care Nursing Officer